 Mary Craudereuff, Current Curator of the Quaker Collection, Haverford College Library

-Aaron Rubinstein, Acting Head of Special Collections and University Archives at University of Massachusetts Amherst.
+Aaron Rubinstein, Head of the Robert Cox Special Collections and University Archives at University of Massachusetts Amherst.

 Professor Emma Lapsansky-Werner